Giant metal engine piece from United Airlines Boeing 777 lands in Colorado person's yard after explosion - Aviation24.be

 Additional debris from the Boeing 777’s engine scattered across a turf field at Commons Park.

 After the incident, the aircraft returned to Denver and landed safely on runway 26.
+It was met by emergency crews as a precaution.
+The 231 passengers and 10 crew were unharmed.

 The ABSOLUTE last thing you want to see on a flight pic.twitter.com/SwyMUEHqRQ